Charles P. White: Indictment

 Earlier, WISH-TV political reporter Jim Shella wrote in his blog that the Democrats' challenge to White's ballot status could have implications beyond the Secretary of State race.
 According to Shella, if the Democrats were to prevail, the Republicans would have legally received no votes in the Secretary of State's race.
 This would drop them below the 10 percent threshold required to retain major-party status in the state (major party status is determined by Secretary of State results).
 When Judge Rosenberg remanded the eligibility challenge back to the Recount Commission, Shella wrote that from White's perspective, he would be better off settling the criminal case before the fate of his office was decided.
-He could have reduced the felony counts to reduced to misdemeanors in a plea deal, which would have allowed him to keep his law license even if he had to leave office.
+He could have reduced the felony counts to misdemeanors in a plea deal, which would have allowed him to keep his law license even if he had to leave office.
 However, Shella wrote, if he was forced out of office, he would have no bargaining chip in any plea negotiations.

 On December 22, 2011, Rosenberg ruled that White had in fact violated election law, and that he had been ineligible to run for office.
 Rosenberg ordered the Recount Commission to remove White from office and certify Osili, who has since been elected to the Indianapolis City-County Council, as his replacement.
 White immediately announced he would appeal, and asked Rosenberg to stay his ruling until a higher court can hear the case.
 The next day, Rosenberg issued a temporary stay on his own ruling until January 3, 2012.

 On January 4, Rosenburg ruled that White could stay in office while his appeal works its way through the courts.